sleepingkingstudios/cuprum/DEVELOPMENT.md

 ## Command

 - Predefined commands/operations:
+  - MapCommand - wraps a command (or proc) and returns Result with value, errors as array
   - RetryCommand
 - allow_result_argument? - defaults to false. if false, there is one argument, and the argument is a Result, process the value instead.
-- #chain!, #else!, #then! - adds chained function to current command instead of a clone.
+- #chain!, #else!, #then! - adds chained command to current command instead of a clone.
+- optional #reverse_process method
+- private #build_result
+- protected #reuse_result do ...; end - used for map

 ### DSL